landhini/Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly availible, in addition to restricting traffic to the network.
 Load balancers do this by evenly distributing website traffic on to multiple hardware servers.
-Load balancers make a website secure by midigating against Denial of Service attacks.
-A jump box VM provides a single acess point from internet into your local network, effectively reducing the attack surface of your network.
+Load balancers make a website secure by mitigating against Denial of Service attacks.
+A jump box VM provides a single access point from the internet into your local network, effectively reducing the attack surface of your network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of the VMs on the network and system metrics.
 - Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.